-Club Sports can recommend qualified candidates to be hired as a compensated and/or volunteer coach/instructor.
+Club Sports can recommend qualified candidates to be hired as a compensated coach/instructor.
 Candidates must have at least a Bachelor's Degree to be eligible to coach or instruct.

 Prior to providing any coaching or instructional services the candidate must provide and complete the following: